spockele/noisetools/README.md

 See the License for the specific language governing permissions and limitations under the License.

+SQAT 1.1 [[1](#greco2023)], by Gil Felix Greco, Roberto Merino-Martínez, and Alejandro Osses, is included in this work under the terms of the CC BY-NC 4.0 license.

 ---
 ## References
 <a id="greco2023">[1]</a> Gil Felix Greco, Roberto Merino-Martínez, and Alejandro Osses, ‘SQAT: a sound quality analysis toolbox for MATLAB’.
 Zenodo, Jan.
 29, 2024. doi: [10.5281/ZENODO.10580337](https://doi.org/10.5281/ZENODO.10580337).